shailesh8895/spark_Donation/README.md

 The Sparks Foundation Internship Project:PAYMENT GATEWAY INTEGRATION

-This will b simple Donate button on Homepage, On clicking Doante button the user will be land on Payment page where user can select amount and payment type.
+This will be simple Donate button on Homepage, On clicking Donate button the user will be land on Payment page where user can select amount and payment type.

 **TECHNOLOGY STACK:**